⚠️ CAUTION — With Conditions — Soybeans

 2–3 tablespoons of plain cooked soybeans for a medium dog, 2–3 times per week.

 Yes — Labradors can eat soybeans safely.
-Use the Large Dog column in the portion guide above.
+Refer to the Large Dog column in the chart above.
 The main concern for Labs is obesity — many Indian apartment Labs are already overweight, and adding treats like soybeans on top of their regular diet adds calories.
 Treat soybeans as an occasional reward, not a daily supplement.

 Yes — Soybeans remains safe during monsoon, but requires extra care due to faster bacterial growth in high humidity.
 Always buy fresh, inspect carefully, serve the same day, and never leave cut soybeans out for more than 15–20 minutes.
-Dogs can be slightly more sensitive to food-borne bacteria during monsoon season.
+Dogs become slightly more sensitive to spoilage organisms when the rains begin.

 Safe Alternatives to Soybeans for Dogs